 Updates on Loving Anthropology

 2017: I was saddened to hear of the passing of Michael Agar (1945-2017), an incredible multifaceted anthropologist and human being.
 Agar was very much in touch with this way of doing fieldwork, of asking questions, and of using anthropology in the world.
 See The Professional Stranger: An Informal Introduction to Ethnography.

-2016: This post on “Loving Anthropology,” originally inspired by the 2011 call for a love letter to anthropology, became a foundation for so much of what Living Anthropologically is about.
-I revisited this post on the occasion of the sad passing of Sidney W. Mintz, an anthropologist who loved anthropology, loved fieldwork, and never stopped asking questions.
+2016: I revisited this post on the occasion of the sad passing of Sidney W. Mintz, an anthropologist who loved anthropology, loved fieldwork, and never stopped asking questions.
 See also The Discovery of Sidney Mintz: Anthropology’s Unfinished Revolution.